Linear superposition as a core theorem of quantum empiricism: Introduction and Summary

-It is well known that the theory has steadfastly resisted any unique ontological reading and, in particular, reconciliation between interpretations.
-This is reflected not only in the voluminousness of the literature.
-The differences in viewpoint are often based on points of principle \cite{ballentine3, schloss2, schloss5, halat, saunders, lipkin, nahman, fuchs2, mermin, spekkens2}, and even highly qualified publications face criticism \cite{everett1, lundeen, pusey, mensk}.
-Among other things, we encounter appeals \cite{kampen, englert, fuchs1, accardi, mermin, aaronson, ludwig5, schloss3} (there is even a manifest \cite{touzalin}), striking titles such as ``scandal of quantum mechanics'' \cite{kampen2}, ``the Oxford Questions \ldots\ to two clouds'' \cite[p.~6]{briggs}, ``quantum mechanics for the Soviet naval officers'' \cite[p.~161]{hren1}, ``Church of the Larger Hilbert Space'' (J.~Smolin) \cite{fuchs4, englert}, and also April Fools' jokes \cite{englert2}, political parallels with ``Marxism'' and ``the Cold War'' \cite{freire}, and many more \cite{ballentine0, bub, laloe, mermin, stacey, stapp2, greenstein}.
 An interesting fact.
-Cambridge University Press has published a 500-page-long book \cite{fuchs4} containing the remarkable electronic correspondence---D.~Mermin called it ``samizdat'' (self"=published)---between C.~Fuchs and modern researchers and philosophers in the field of quantum foundations.
-This correspondence has continued \cite[over 2300~pages]{fuchs3} and now covers the past two decades.
-It characterizes the state of affairs in the field \cite{fuchs2}(!), and does not merely add to one's impression of the unending discussions about quantum matters (see also introductory section in \cite{hren1}), it also, due to the lack of formality, represents a source of ideas and of valuable thoughts.
+Cambridge University Press has published a 500-page-long book \cite{fuchs4} containing an arresting electronic correspondence""---D.~Mermin called it ``samizdat'' (self"=published"")---""between C.~Fuchs and modern researchers and philosophers in the field of quantum foundations.
+This correspondence has continued \cite[over 2300~pages]{fuchs3} and now covers the 1995--2011 years.
+It characterizes the state of affairs in the field, and does not merely add to one's impression of the unending discussions about quantum matters (see introductory sections in \cite{fuchs2}\,(!\@) and in \cite{hren1}), it also represents, due to the lack of formality, a plentiful source of ideas and of valuable thoughts.
 Schlosshauer's very informative `quantum interviews' \cite{schloss3} pursue the same goals.

+It is worth mentioning that the quantum challenges had led, quite a while ago, to attempts to revise even the formalizing the logic of our thinking \cite{beltrametti, stairs}---a very nice mathematical theory dating back to von~Neuman in the 1930's \cite[sect.~III.5]{neumann}; termed quantum logic \cite{foulis0}.
+There are handbooks on that subject \cite{engesser} and this topic is still under intensive investigation now.
+See also the last paragraph in sect.~\ref{cat}.